MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/tlg-cluster-nlb/STEP-3--Install-and-Configure-EDGE2.md

 author: coreyp
 ---
 # STEP 3: Install and Configure EDGE2

+>Applies To: Windows Server Technical Preview

 EDGE2 is the second member of a Remote Access cluster.
 EDGE2 is installed and configured before enabling the cluster configuration.

 You will perform the following steps to configure EDGE2:

-1. [Install the operating system on EDGE2](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#installOS)â€”Install Windows ServerÂ® 2016 Technical Preview, Windows ServerÂ® 2012 R2 or Windows ServerÂ® 2012 on EDGE2.
+1. [Install the operating system on EDGE2](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#installOS)—Install Windows Server® 2016 Technical Preview, Windows Server® 2012 R2 or Windows Server® 2012 on EDGE2.

-2. [Configure TCP/IP properties](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#TCP)â€”After installing the operating system on EDGE2, configure static IP addressing information on its internal and external network adapters.
+2. [Configure TCP/IP properties](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#TCP)—After installing the operating system on EDGE2, configure static IP addressing information on its internal and external network adapters.

-3. [Rename EDGE2 and join it to the domain](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#rename)â€”Rename the computer to EDGE2 and join it to the CORP domain.
+3. [Rename EDGE2 and join it to the domain](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#rename)—Rename the computer to EDGE2 and join it to the CORP domain.

-4. [Install the IP-HTTPS certificate](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#IPHTTPSCert)â€”To accept incoming IP-HTTPS requests, the EDGE2 Remote Access cluster member must have an IP-HTTPS website certificate installed in its machine certificate store.
+4. [Install the IP-HTTPS certificate](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#IPHTTPSCert)—To accept incoming IP-HTTPS requests, the EDGE2 Remote Access cluster member must have an IP-HTTPS website certificate installed in its machine certificate store.
 The certificate must have the same name as the IP-HTTPS certificate on EDGE1.

-5. [Install the Remote Access role on EDGE2](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#InstallDA)â€”Before you can join EDGE2 to the Remote Access cluster, you must install the Remote Access server role on EDGE2.
+5. [Install the Remote Access role on EDGE2](assetId:///e75e9778-0993-4f06-9421-6ddeaabfbd51#InstallDA)—Before you can join EDGE2 to the Remote Access cluster, you must install the Remote Access server role on EDGE2.

 ## <a name="installOS"></a>Install the operating system on EDGE2